tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 --------------------

-To conceptualize how the average cost of a product changes each time a shipment arrives, the following table contains different warehouse operations and stock moves.
+To conceptualize how the average cost of a product changes each time a shipment arrives, the following table contains a sequence of warehouse operations and stock moves.
 Each is a different example of how the average cost valuation is affected.

 +--------------------------------+---------------+-------------------+---------------+------------+